bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 </div>
 </div>

-The graph below illustrates some of the characterisitcs of momentum and mini-batch gradient descent on the artificial landscape generated by the Rosenbrock function.
+The graph below illustrates some of the characteristics of momentum and mini-batch gradient descent on the artificial landscape generated by the Rosenbrock function.
 Momentum is able to navigate through the ravine and settle near the global minimum while mini-batch gradient descent oscillates at the start and struggles to advance through the bottom of the ravine where gradients are small.

 <div align="center">
 <img src="/assets/images/rosenbrock.webp" style="width: calc(1em * 26);" alt="Momentum optimizer on the Rosenbrock function"/>